Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 postpone errors reporting for some time because they're not completed their migration yet.

+This kind of argument can be used together to the one described in the previous section.
+For example, to ignore all JSR-305 annotations (both `UnderMigration` aware and ones that aren't) the compiler configuration should contain among other flags `-Xjsr305=ignore -Xjsr305=under-migration:ignore`

-### Overriding migration status for specific annotation
+#### Overriding migration status for specific annotation
 Sometimes it might be necessary to manage a migration phase for a particular library.
-That could be done with the flag `-Xjsr305-user-annotation`.
-It accepts fully-qualified name of a nullability qualifier annotation and its desired status in a format `<fq.name>:ignore/warn/error`.
+That could be done with the flag argument in the format `-Xjsr305=@<fq.name>:{ignore|warn|strict}`.
+`<fq.name>` here is a fully-qualified name of a JSR-305 annotation

+For example, if a library defines its own `MyNullable` annotation in a package `org.library` to disable it one can add `-Xjsr305=@org.library.MyNullable:ignore` to the set of compiler flags.

-This flag can be repeated several times in a configuration to set up a different behavior for different annotations.
+Again, this kind of argument can be repeated several times in a configuration to set up a different behavior for different annotations and can be used together with the previous ones.

-*Current limitation:* In current prototype this flag only overrides the behavior for annotations that are annotated with `@UnderMigration`, but it seems that this requirement may be weakened.
+Example:
+- `-Xjsr305=ignore -Xjsr305=under-migration:ignore -Xjsr305=@org.library.MyNullable:warn`
+makes compiler ignore all the annotations but the `org.library.MyNullable` and report warnings on unsafe usages related to the latter

 Note, that this flag overrides behavior for both `Global migration status` and for the `status` argument of `@UnderMigration` annotation.